When using Conditions and Auto-Calculations together, there are a few issues to bear in mind. The two most fundamental points to bear in mind are:

 Here are a few guidelines that summarize these issues.

 1.If an Auto-Calculation updates a node, and if that node is involved in a Condition (either by being in the XPath expression of a branch or in the content of a conditional template), then keep the Auto-Calculation outside the condition if possible.
-This ensures that the Auto-Calculation is always visible—no matter what branch of the condition is visible—and that the node will always be updated when the Auto-Calculation is triggered.
-If the Auto-Calculation were inside a branch that is not visible, then it would not be triggered and the node not updated.
+This ensures that the Auto-Calculation is always visible—no matter what branch of the condition is visible.
+If the Auto-Calculation were inside a branch that is not visible, then it would not be triggered.

 2.If an Auto-Calculation must be placed inside a condition, ensure (i) that it is placed in every branch of the condition, and (ii) that the various branches of the condition cover all possible conditions.
 There should be no eventuality that is not covered by a condition in the Conditional Template; otherwise there is a risk (if the Auto-Calculation is not in any visible template) that the Auto-Calculation might not be triggered.